-Our summer bridge program is a five-week transition program for incoming ninth graders.
-The purpose of the bridge program is to strengthen Mathematics and English abilities and build enduring positive relations among students and RISE staff.
-The first week consist of a camping trip in which students participate in team and character building activities, informational workshops and produce a talent show.
-The proceeding weeks involve intensive Mathematics and English classes, guest speakers, workshops,Q&A panel of current/former Berkeley High students and an introduction to BHS graduation and college admission requirements.
+Summer Bridge Transition: Bridge is a five-week transition program for incoming ninth graders.
+Bridge strengthens Mathematics and English abilities and builds enduring positive relationship among students and RISE staff.
+On the camping trip students participate in team and character building activities, informational workshops and recreation.
+The Proceeding weeks involve intensive Mathematics and English classes, guest speakers, workshops,Q&A panel of current/former Berkeley High students, and an Introduction to BHS graduation and college admission requirements.

-RISE believes that diligent students should be rewarded with field trips and activities that allow them to relax and build positive friendships with their peers and with our RISE staff.
-Past trips have included: lunch or dinner, movies, arcades, bowling, college tours, ethnic studies conferences, dragon boat classes, water rafting, deep sea fishing, camping, Great America and SixFlags Marine World and Lake Tahoe.
-These activities are often first time experiences for our youth and gives them experiences outside of their immediate neighborhoods, and designed to be fun and broaden their world-view.
+Enrichment Activities: Rise believes that diligent students should be rewarded with field trips and activities that allow them to relax and build positive friendships with their peers and with our RISE staff.
+Past trips have included: lunch or dinner, movies, arcades, bowling, college tours, ethic studies conferences, dragon boat classes, water rafting, deep sea fishing, camping, Great America and Six flags Marine World and Lake Tahoe.
+These activities are often first time experiences for our youth and gives them experiences outside of their immediate neighborhood, and designed to be fun and broaden their world-view.